-'WICKED GAMES' BY ANA GRACEY - Launching soon!
+'WICKED GAMES' BY ANA GRACEY - Now Available!

-Singer Ana Gracey, daughter of Barbara Thompson and the late, great Jon Hiseman, will launch her 12 track album Wicked Games, featuring her late father on drums, at a memorial concert in his honour
+Singer Ana Gracey, daughter of Barbara Thompson and the late, great Jon Hiseman, launched her 12 track album Wicked Games, featuring her late father on drums, at a memorial concert in his honour

 A Tribute to Jon Hiseman

-The family, friends and stars of legendary jazz-rock pioneers, Colosseum, will come together for one very special evening at O2 Shepherd’s Bush Empire on Saturday 2 February, to celebrate the life and work of Jon Hiseman (June 1944 – June 2018).
+The family, friends and stars of legendary jazz-rock pioneers, Colosseum, came together for one very special evening at O2 Shepherd’s Bush Empire on Saturday 2 February, to celebrate the life and work of Jon Hiseman (June 1944 – June 2018).

 Throughout his career, Jon worked extensively with his wife, saxophonist Barbara Thompson, drumming with her jazz-fusion group, Paraphernalia and together, they composed for film and TV.
-The National Youth Jazz Orchestra will be performing with Paraphernalia – Peter Lemer (keys), Billy Thompson (violin) and Dave Ball (bass) – in their honour.
+The National Youth Jazz Orchestra performed with Paraphernalia – Peter Lemer (keys), Billy Thompson (violin) and Dave Ball (bass) – in their honour.
 Proceeds from the concert will also be donated to The Cure Parkinson’s Trust.

-Ana Gracey, Jon and Barbara’s daughter, will open the show with her band, featuring Phil Mulford on bass, Peter Lemer on keyboards with Billy Thompson making a guest appearance on violin all from the Paraphernalia family.
-In addition, she will have Adrian Revell on sax and a young drummer recently out of Guildhall, Tom Hutch and will be performing tracks from her new album, Wicked Games, which will be launched on the night and is now available to buy on Amazon.
+Ana Gracey, Jon and Barbara’s daughter, opened the show with her band, featuring Phil Mulford on bass, Peter Lemer on keyboards with Billy Thompson making a guest appearance on violin all from the Paraphernalia family.
+In addition, she had Adrian Revell on sax and a young drummer recently out of Guildhall, Tom Hutch and performing tracks from her new album, Wicked Games, which was be launched on the night and is now available to buy on Amazon.

 “My dad saw the best in everybody and championed the talents of others all his life; he was my greatest fan and I know he’d get a big kick out of me opening his tribute show, and to see Paraphernalia once again performing my mum’s music, which was always a source of great joy and pride for him”